DavidNewallIdeagen/pre-push/README.md

-# pre-commit
+# pre-push

-A simple `pre-commit` hook installer for `git`.
-This will ensure that your test suite passes before you can commit your changes.
+A simple `pre-push` hook installer for `git`.
+This will ensure that your test suite passes before you can push your changes.
 In addition to running your `npm test` it also has the option to run custom scripts that you have specified in your `package.json`.